micmejia/bible-dump/NKJV/Matthew/Matt 12.md

 "Either make the tree good and its fruit good, or else make the tree bad and its fruit bad; for a tree is known by _its_ fruit.

 ###### 34
-Brood[^f] of vipers!
+Brood of vipers!
 How can you, being evil, speak good things?
 For out of the abundance of the heart the mouth speaks.

 ###### 35
-A good man out of the good treasure [^g]of his heart brings forth good things, and an evil man out of the evil treasure brings forth evil things.
+A good man out of the good treasure of his heart brings forth good things, and an evil man out of the evil treasure brings forth evil things.

 ###### 36
 But I say to you that for every idle word men may speak, they will give account of it in the day of judgment.